ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 ![Chocolate consumption](/assets/2023-01-25/chocolate-consumption-by-nobel-laureate.png){: width="100%"  }

+When I was still studying, I once made a english slide presentation about the innovation, (TODO retrouver le presentation)

-In this post, we briefly analyze a note on [Chocolate Consumption, Cognitive Function, and Nobel Laureates](https://www.biostat.jhsph.edu/courses/bio621/misc/Chocolate%20consumption%20cognitive%20function%20and%20nobel%20laurates%20(NEJM).pdf), by *Franz H. Messerli*.
+In this post, we talk about a note on [Chocolate Consumption, Cognitive Function, and Nobel Laureates](https://www.biostat.jhsph.edu/courses/bio621/misc/Chocolate%20consumption%20cognitive%20function%20and%20nobel%20laurates%20(NEJM).pdf), by *Franz H. Messerli*.

 The author wanted to test whether chocolate consumption enhance human cognition.
 Indeed, according to a prior study, rats improved their cognitive performances after the administration of a cocoa polyphenolic.